sara-project/sara-core/sara-web/README.md

 You need to install a DB(SqLite, PostgreSQL) of your choice to create the tables and to invoke services.
 ```

+> You can see a short (and very good) tutorial about Python and Django [here](https://tutorial.djangogirls.org/).
+  In the Django Girls tutorial you will find specific steps for your operating system.

 ### Installing

 Create the python virtualenv